 Depending on the sheet thickness polyethylene can also be easily bent into curved places and it can also be compressed into place, whereas polyurethane is rigid.

-What’s the best materials for a Jon boat deck
+The best materials for a Jon boat deck to help with stability

 Today there are a lot of options in regards to suitable Jon boat deck materials.